CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 The two-scale model consists of five distinct physical modules (see Fig. \ref{TSM_Flowchart}):

-- Sea water dielectric constant model
+- Sea water dielectric constant model (already provided in previous section),
-- Ocean Wave Height Spectrum
+- Ocean Wave Height Spectrum,
-- Small-scale perturbation
+- Small-scale perturbation,
-- Foam Influences
+- Foam Influences,
-- Large Scale corrections
+- Large Scale corrections,

 Each of these four last modules is discussed and clarified relative to the published literature described in the